Sashimi (SASHIMI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sashimi Historical Price

-According to the latest data gathered on Sashimi live price page, the current price of Sashimi is 0.00287058USD.
-The circulating supply of Sashimi(SASHIMI) is 223.70M SASHIMI , giving it a market capitalization of $642.14K.
+According to the latest data gathered on Sashimi live price page, the current price of Sashimi is 0.00277838USD.
+The circulating supply of Sashimi(SASHIMI) is 223.70M SASHIMI , giving it a market capitalization of $621.52K.

 The Sashimi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SASHIMI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.